Tarrant-Solutions/WeebCentral-Exporter-V6/README.md

 ## What It Does

-- Exports any WeebCentral subscriptions
+- Exports any WeebCentral subscription list
 - Removes formatting artifacts and cleanly exports
 - Extracts all titles with one click
 - Works on all profiles
 - No installation, setup, or dependencies required
-- Bypasses restrictions and api
+- Bypasses restrictions and API

 ## Features